ExpressLRS/Docs/docs/quick-start/troubleshooting.md

 Make sure you have disabled ADC Filter in your Radio Hardware settings.

 ## Flashing/Updating

+**Note: Individual hardware Flashing and Updating guide can be found by using the menu on the left sidebar.**

 ### Invalid serial RX configuration detected